Mohamed01153156180/muhammad/README.md

 - 👋 Hi, I’m muhammad hisham
-- 👀 I’m interested in editing
+- 👀 I’m interested in editing and data analysis
-- 🌱 I’m currently learning data analysis
+- 🌱 I have finished the data analyst professional track on udacity
-- 💞️ I’m looking to collaborate on editing video
+- 💞️ I’m looking to help people to edit videos and analyze data
 - 📫 How to reach me muhammad.hisham900@gmail.com

 <!---